 Legal Issues in Health and Medical Informatics

-This course will offer students an opportunity to understand an historical perspective of Health Law, including how to assess liability in the workplace, the impact of information management and health care records, medical malpractice, risk management, current ethical and legal dilemmas in the practice of health care.
-This course focuses on some of the legal issues encountered in creating electronic interfaces between patients and the health care system in a variety of ways in which health care data is being utilized to support and enhance patient care, including documenting medical encounters, and serving as a benchmark of provider quality.
+This course offers students an opportunity to understand a historical perspective of health law, including how to assess liability in the workplace, the impact of information management and healthcare records, medical malpractice, risk management, current ethical and legal dilemmas in the practice of healthcare.
+The course focuses on some of the legal issues encountered in creating electronic interfaces between patients and the healthcare system in a variety of ways in which healthcare data is being utilized to support and enhance patient care (including documenting medical encounters) and serving as a benchmark of provider quality.
 Topics covered will include statutory and case law applicable to medical records and the developing regulatory infrastructure for such records.
-We will discuss the importance of use of electronic data in medical practice, institutional healthcare information systems, the inter-institutional record systems, and the risks, benefits and challenges, including how to manage risk of the employer and patient through the use of health information management medical records and how to determine personal risk and how to recognize potential litigious issues.
+We will discuss the importance of electronic data in medical practice, institutional healthcare information systems, and the inter-institutional record systems.
+We will also cover the risks, benefits and challenges related to this data, including how to manage risk of the employer and patient through the use of health information management medical records and how to determine personal risk and how to recognize potential litigious issues.